JSnata/english-puzzle/readme.md

-# RSS Puzzle
+# English Puzzle

 You can [play the game here](https://rolling-scopes-school.github.io/jsnata-JSFE2023Q4/rss-puzzle/index.html)!

-🌟 **RSS Puzzle** is an interactive mini-game designed to enhance English language skills.
+🌟 **English Puzzle** is an interactive mini-game designed to enhance English language skills.
 Inspired by Lingualeo's Phrase Constructor training, players arrange jumbled words into correct sentences.
 The game offers a unique puzzle experience with multiple difficulty levels, hints, and artwork to keep players engaged.

 ## Gameplay Workflow 🎮